cpske/ISP/django/external-configuration.md

 DATABASE_URL=mysql://myuser:mypassword@myhost/mydatabase
 ```

-Instead of `.env` you can use a `settings.ini` file.
+Instead of `.env` you can use a `settings.ini` file, which contains named sections.
-The main advantage of settings.ini is you can put different
-sets of values in different sections.

 ```
 # this is a comment